nalgeon/codapi/docs/add-sandbox.md

 A _sandbox_ is an isolated execution environment for running code snippets.
 A sandbox is typically implemented as one or more Docker containers.
 A sandbox supports at least one _command_ (usually the `run` one), but it can support more (like `test` or any other).

-Codapi comes with a single `sh` sandbox preinstalled, but you can easily add others.
+Codapi comes with a single `ash` sandbox preinstalled, but you can easily add others.
 Let's see some examples.

 ## Python